gar6920/Numberblocks/memory bank/architecture.md

 Each game implementation extends the core platform with specific gameplay mechanics and visuals.

 **Implementation Structure:**
-- Client-side implementation code in /client/js/implementations/
+- Client-side implementation code in /client/js/implementations/default/ (currently only 'default' exists)
-- Server-side implementation code in /server/implementations/
+- Server-side implementation code in /server/implementations/default/ (currently only 'default' exists)
-- Each implementation folder contains its own set of entities, rooms, and behaviors
+- The 'default' implementation uses an FBX model for the player character (`DefaultPlayer.js`) and includes functionality for RTS and Building modes.

 **Future Implementations:**
-- Will follow similar patterns, extending the core components
+- Would follow similar patterns, extending the core components
 - Each implementation will be contained in its own directory
 - Will register custom entity factories and behaviors

 ### 4. Main Engine (game-engine.js)
 - Initializes the Three.js scene, renderer, and camera
 - Sets up player controls and world objects
-- Loads the appropriate game implementation based on configuration
+- Loads the 'default' game implementation.
-- Manages view modes (first-person, third person, free roam)
+- Manages view modes (first-person, third-person, free roam, RTS view)
 - Updates visual components based on server state

 ### 5. Networking Architecture